Revision 5.1 - May 2026

 Driving up off-ramps and down on-ramps against the natural flow of traffic should be avoided where possible; however, it is allowed in necessary emergency situations.
 While doing so, officers should exercise extreme caution and utilize both lights and sirens, accompanied by a reduced speed where applicable.
 This specific procedure applies only to going up off-ramps and down on-ramps, and not for any other scenarios.

-Current location and direction.
+Current location and direction (From → To)

-Suspected crimes.
+Suspected crimes

 Keep their lights and sirens on at all times to warn the public about the chase.